Welcome to the BEAST Lab. Our mission is to understand how biodiversity responds to global change, from moments to millennia.

-*Or, you can read a summary of my research in a nutshell, using only the 1000 most common words in the English language, here.
+You can also read a summary of our research in a nutshell, using only the 1000 most common words in the English language, here.